nullTheCoder/owo/README.md

   2. Python 3 with PIL (if it works with py2, that is great!)

 So, you need to unarchive resourcepack to folder with script and run:

 `python main.py`

 Enjoy!
+(If you found bugs notify us)

 ## Authors
-  1. Stepan Gaidukevich (a.k.a. nullTheCoder) - Brilliant idea, OWO localization
+Stepan Gaidukevich (a.k.a. nullTheCoder) - Brilliant idea, OWO localization

-  2. Konstantin Tolstoy (a.k.a.
+Konstantin Tolstoy (a.k.a.
 TolstoyK or KonstantinTolstoy) - Block textures and resourcepack "compiling" (saving recourcepack to one folder)